French finance minister urges Daimler to reconsider plan to sell Hambach site

-PARIS, July 3 (Reuters) - French Finance Minister Bruno Le Maire urged German carmaker Daimler on Friday to reconsider plans to sell its factory in Hambach, France.
+PARIS (Reuters) - French Finance Minister Bruno Le Maire urged German carmaker Daimler (DAIGn.DE) on Friday to reconsider plans to sell its factory in Hambach, France.

 The carmaker said earlier on Friday it would seek to sell the factory where it produces electric and combustion-engined variants of its two-seater Smart vehicles, as part of an overhaul of its production system.